Viral Culture, Non-Respiratory

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Many viral infections can now be treated with antiviral drugs.
+Many viral infections (eg, herpes simplex virus, cytomegalovirus, varicella-zoster virus) can now be treated with antiviral drugs.
 Early laboratory diagnosis by isolation is very helpful in the medical management of these patients.

 Diagnosing viral infections

 A positive result indicates that virus was present in the specimen submitted.
 Clinical correlation is necessary to determine the significance of this finding.

 Negative results may be seen in a number of situations including absence of viral disease, inability of the virus to grow in culture (examples of organisms not detected by this culture test include Epstein-Barr virus, rubella virus, papilloma, and Norwalk virus), and nonviable organisms submitted.

 For patients with diarrhea, see Parasitic Investigation of Stool Specimens Algorithm in Special Instructions for other diagnostic tests that may be useful.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Viral isolation and detection depends on the proper collection and transport of the specimen.

 Some viruses (eg, cytomegalovirus) take up to 2 weeks to grow in viral cell culture.
 Molecular tests (ie, real-time PCR) should be used for rapid diagnosis.